 The Company operates a standardised Risk Management Framework ('RMF'), for the identification and assessment of the risks it may be exposed to, and the amount of capital that should be held in relation to those exposures.
-On 11th March 2022, the CBI approved SLIDAC's application for a Partial Internal Model., which was effective from 30th June 2022.
-The PIM introduces an Internal Model approach for calculating the Counterparty Default Risk and Operational Risk capital requirements, with all other risk modules using the Standard Formula.
+The Company continues to make use of a Partial Internal Model ('PIM') which takes an Internal Model approach to calculating the Counterparty Default Risk and Operational Risk capital requirements.
+Capital requirements for all other risk modules use Standard Formula.
 Aggregation of the overall capital requirements is completed using the Standard Formula correlation matrix approach.